NiranDx/instagram-clone/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-##details of the implementation:
+## Details of the implementation:

-Technologies used: ReactJS (hooks, react-router-dom, context), Ant Design, Apollo Client (GraphQL), and GitHub.
+Technologies used: ReactJS (hooks, react-router-dom, context), Ant Design, Apollo Client (GraphQL), and GitHub.\
-Designed and implemented a responsive web application layout.
+Designed and implemented a responsive web application layout.\
-Fetches content and images from an API.
+Fetches content and images from an API.\
-Search box integrated with API search functionality.
+Search box integrated with API search functionality.\
-Loads more posts when scrolling to the bottom.
+Loads more posts when scrolling to the bottom.\
-Heart effect when clicking on images, increasing the number of likes.
+Heart effect when clicking on images, increasing the number of likes.\